-An employee must be a relevant parent to take parent’s leave.
-An employee’s entitlement is conditional on the parent’s leave being used to provide or assist in the provision of, care to the child.
+You must be a 'relevant parent' to take parent’s leave.
+Your entitlement is conditional on the parent’s leave being used to provide, or assist in the provision of, care to the child.

 A relevant parent is one of the following: